FrHorschig/kant-search/README.md

 ## Installation

 Please refer to the README files of the submodules for information about the installation process.

-The submodules are versioned independently.
-TODO: add table with versions that go together

 ## Development setup